The One Hundred Candidate Event Program is the pathway through

 The designation reflects a period of assessment and collaboration between the event organiser and the One Hundred team.

 Yes.
-Candidate Events carry 50% of One Hundred World Championship ranking points,
+Candidate Events carry 50% of One Hundred World Championship ranking points, relative to official One Hundred World Championship events.

 Events cannot simply apply to join the Series.